sdonthi-uark/restaurantweb-azure-appservice/README.md

 ## Getting Started

-For Fllow the tutorial on deploying a Python and PostgreSQL app in Azure App Services provided by Microsoft:
+First you can follow the tutorial on deploying a Python and PostgreSQL app in Azure App Services provided by Microsoft:

 [Tutorial: Build a Python and PostgreSQL app in Azure App Services](https://learn.microsoft.com/en-us/azure/app-service/tutorial-python-postgresql-app?tabs=django%2Cwindows&pivots=azure-portal)

-**Note:** Instead of using the GitHub project suggested in the tutorial, we will utilize our own project located at: [https://github.com/molin6/restaurantweb-azure-appservice](https://github.com/molin6/restaurantweb-azure-appservice).
+**Note:** Instead of using the GitHub project suggested in the tutorial, we will utilize our own project located at: [https://github.com/ISYS53333/restaurantweb-azure-appservice](https://github.com/ISYS53333/restaurantweb-azure-appservice), you should FORK this repository and then use your own repository.
+This will allow you to see how automated changes are pushed to the app services code when changes are made to the code base.

 Please begin directly from **Step 1** of the tutorial, applying the following changes and additions as you proceed.
-Also feel free to use your own nameing inst Step 2:
+Also feel free to use your own naming in Step 2:

 ### Changes and Additions